 Quebec Highway 132 – Mostly

-As the brochure explained, Route Des Navigateurs was about 500 km long and followed Quebec Highway 132 along the south shore of the St Lawrence River with the occasional side trip through villages, settlements and other areas of interest bypassed by the main highway.
+As the brochure explained, the Route Des Navigateurs was about 500 km long and for the most part, followed Quebec Highway 132 along the south shore of the St Lawrence River with the occasional side trip through villages, settlements and other areas of interest bypassed by the main highway.
 To assist modern day navigators (and RV’ers), the route was marked with distinctive road signs.
-What I didn’t realize at the time was, the route was meant more for cyclists than Rv’ers.
+Somehow, I missed the fact that the route was meant more for cyclists then Rv’ers.
 As a result, some of the side trips were a little “tight” for a large rig and some of the recommended stops did not have adequate parking for RV’s.
-Overall, it was not a big issue except for one spot, which I mention later on.
+Overall, it was not a big issue except for one spot, which I mentioned later on.

 The Route Des Navigateurs began at the intersection of Highway 255 and 132 near the village of Baie-du-Febvre, about halfway between Montreal and Quebec City.
 Driving up from Montreal, we reached the intersection around 12:00 PM.
 On one corner was a large graveled parking lot, the perfect place to stop for lunch.
 Off to one side was a food cart complete with tables, chairs and awnings.
 Our plan was to eat in the trailer so we parked as far away as possible, wanting not to interfere with their business and feeling a little guilty for not eating there.
 To assuage my conscience, I wandered over to the cart with the intention of buying something.
 When I saw their menu, advertising two dollar hot dogs and one dollar chips, onion rings and drinks, I quickly revised our lunch plans.
 After all, we were simply following the advice provided by the brochure: